usernew20/lampscan/LAMPscan Manual.md

 The HTML report provides a detailed overview of the scan results, including:

 - **Summary of Findings**: Overview of scanned ports and their status.
-- **Grouped Scan Results**: The HTML report now includes detailed results from each scan group (web, auth, database, common, vuln), providing a comprehensive overview of the security assessment.
+- **Grouped Scan Results**: The HTML report now includes detailed results from each scan group (web, auth, database, common, vuln), with each group targeting specific ports, providing a comprehensive and focused overview of the security assessment.
 - **Detailed Vulnerability Information**: Lists vulnerabilities detected by Nmap and Nikto, along with CVE details.
 - **Nikto Scan Results**: Specific vulnerabilities identified by Nikto during the web server scan.
 - **Scan Environment Details**: Information on the Nmap and Nikto versions, scripts used, and scanning host environment.